hammerheim-game/hammerheim-rules/2-core-rules.md

     when swimming against the current of a slow moving river but may not swim against the current of a fast moving river.
-5. Models wearing armour may not attempt to move through any water deeper than shallow.
+5. Models wearing armor may not attempt to move through any water deeper than shallow.
 Shields and bucklers do not count for this as they are assumed to be strapped on the backs.